GitHub CODEOWNERS: A Comprehensive Guide

 *.py @python-guru

-Not Defining a Default Owner Forgetting to define a default owner (
+Forgetting to define a default owner (*

 ) may leave certain files or directories unassigned, causing delays in the review process.
-Always set a fallback owner to cover any areas not explicitly defined. -
+Always set a fallback owner to cover any areas not explicitly defined.

-Incorrect Wildcard Usage Wildcard patterns can sometimes be misused.
-Make sure you understand how patterns work (
+Wildcard patterns can sometimes be misused.
+Make sure you understand how patterns work (*

 for any file, **

-for recursive directories) to avoid assigning ownership incorrectly. -
+for recursive directories) to avoid assigning ownership incorrectly.

 Over-Assigning Owners Assigning too many owners to a single file or directory can lead to review bottlenecks.
 Be selective about ownership to ensure the right people are reviewing changes.